-Small summer travel grants are awarded by the Graduate Group, with preference given to students preparing dissertation proposals and language study.
+Small summer travel grants are awarded by the History of Art department, with preference given to students preparing dissertation proposals and language study.
 US citizens who are eligible for FLAS (Foreign Language Acquisition Study) grants should apply there for language study support.
 See also below.
 If funds permit, requests from M.A. students seeking support for travel related to thesis research may be considered.

-Funding to subsidize the travel of students who have been invited to present papers at scholarly and professional conferences is available through the Graduate and Professional Student Assembly (GAPSA) and the Graduate Student Government of the School of Arts and Sciences (SASGov).
-Information concerning student loans can be obtained from the Office of Student Financial Services.
+Funding to subsidize the travel of students who have been invited to present papers at scholarly and professional conferences is available through the Graduate and Professional Student g.
+Language Requirements

+Assembly (GAPSA) and the Graduate Student Government of the School of Arts and Sciences (SASGov).
+Information concerning student loans can be obtained from the Office of Student

+Financial Services.